raghavtalwar/Red-Team-Operations/66 - Blue Team/Technical Interview.md

 1. Introduction
 2. Background & Experience
 3. Basic questions
-	1. Why Coalition
+	1. Why Coalition - I’m excited about Coalition’s growth in the MDR space and the opportunity to work in a well-rounded, proactive security team.
+I believe my experience in threat detection will allow me to contribute effectively
 	2. Why Leave
 4. Job Description questions
 	- Offensive Security
 		- Red Team engagement > Purple Team > Sit with SOC and deliver penetration test